h2non/gentleman/README.md

 ## Middleware

-gentleman is completely based on a hierarchical middleware layer based on simple plugin interfaces.
+gentleman is completely based on a hierarchical middleware layer based on plugin that executes one or multiple function handlers, providing a simple way to plug in intermediate logic.

-The middleware layer allows you to plug in intermediate custom logic in for any HTTP traffic handled by gentleman.

-It supports multiple phases, which represents the full request/response life cycle, giving you the ability to perform actions before and after an HTTP transaction is done.
+It supports multiple phases which represents the full HTTP request/response life cycle, giving you the ability to perform actions before and after an HTTP transaction happen, even intercepting and stopping it.

+The middleware stack chain is executed in FIFO order designed for single thread model.
+Plugins can support goroutines, but plugins implementors should prevent data race issues due to concurrency in multithreading programming.

 #### Middleware phases